 Jess Gillam is a 20-year-old saxophonist, known for being one of the most exciting emerging artists in classical music.
 From her concerts and recordings to her Instagram handle, here’s everything you need to know.

-She records exclusively for Decca Classics, and is about to release her debut album with the record label.
+She records exclusively for Decca Classics, and released her debut album with the record label last year.

 Jess Gillam’s concerts and performances

 It was recently announced that Jess will be performing alongside the obituaries at this year’s BAFTA Awards, on Sunday 10 February.